 Process numeric data types, such as BIGINT, DOUBLE, DECIMAL, and FLOAT.
 These functions let you convert number bases, perform mathematical operations, round numbers, and get random numbers. | |

-For information about the mapping between these function types and open source functions, see Mapping between MaxCompute, Hive, MySQL, and Oracle built-in functions.
+For more information about the mapping between MaxCompute functions and open source functions, see Mapping between built-in functions of MaxCompute, Hive, MySQL, and Oracle.

 Notes